esp-rs/std-training/book/src/02_2_software.md

 - Error `failed to run custom build command for libudev-sys v0.1.4` or `esp-idf-sys v0.30.X`:

-    Add time of writing, this can be solved by
+    At time of writing, this can be solved by
     1. running [this line](https://github.com/esp-rs/rust-build/blob/f773036483333f3b4618d988f9a1eda051573cb2/support/esp-rs-rust/Containerfile#L13) from the `esp-rs` container:

     `apt-get update \